 RED is a well planned out, really enjoyable trail and is the more interesting of the two trail loops from this lot – and gets bonus points for a cool suspension bridge.

 GREEN has more open views of the water areas but it’s mostly straight sand roads can get a wee bit tedious – and may push the definition of “hiking” for some.

 Print the map ahead, no trail kiosk with maps.

 Not in any that we’re aware of.

 Parking: N39° 48.819′ W74° 32.859′ [Chatsworth lot on Rt.
 563]

 We took the Turnpike S to Rt.
 206 South; L on New Rd to Patty Bowker Rd. to Chatsworth Rd and turned right at the NJ Conservation sign.

 This is down a sand road (ok for cars) to a large lot – but there are directions from around NJ on the park’s site.

-Note: Google maps thinks there is a “convenience store” further down the sand road but in reality there is a gate after the parking lot and we can’t imagine there is/was actually a store down there.
+Note: Google thinks there is a “convenience store” further down the sand road but in reality there is a gate after the parking lot and we can’t imagine there is/was actually a store down there.